GeorgeLychock/georgelychock-career/README.md

                 3. Access to George's Profile page must be present on all pages, all viewports.

     -   #### Hiring Manager Experience
-        1. As a Hiring Manager, I want to access quickly the information that shows me George is a good candidate for the position.
+        1. As a Hiring Manager, I want to quickly access more detailed information that shows me George is a good candidate for the position.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
                 1. A link to George's most relavent published resume (one that aligns with LinkedIn, Indeed, etc.) needs to be accessible and immediately present upon entering the site.
                 2. A graphic, or other method, that indicates what skills and respective level of proficiency George has; preferrably something that can be understood within 15-20 sec.
                 3. One Click access to George's Work History
-                4. A skills summary page needs to be present
+                4. A Skills summary page needs to be present
                 5. An Education and/or Professional Development page needs to be present

     -   #### Casual Visitor Experience
-        1. As a Casual/AdHoc Visitor, I want to see some cutting edge layout and responsiveness so I can learn how to enhance my future sites.
+        1. As a Casual/AdHoc Visitor, I want to experience what is presently considered a basic, but effective and pleasing layout and responsiveness so I can learn from an example as to how I may enhance my future sites.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
                 1. Mobile experience on Home page should not require a scroll to view entire Home page content
                 2. The Desktop Home page should offer more initial information on site content and offer a more robust nav that will not be displayed on the mobile view Home
-                3. Use at least one advanced Bootstrap component on the site.
+                3. Use at least one advanced Bootstrap components on the site.

 -   ### Design
     -   #### Colour Scheme